globalpayments/rxp-android/README.md

 https://github.com/realexpayments/rxp-android/releases

-- Add module 'hppmanager' into your project to use the HPP SDK.
+- Add module 'rxp-hpp-android' into your project to use the HPP SDK.
-- If you want to use the card data validation library, add the module 'realexremote' into your project.
+- If you want to use the card data validation library, add the module 'rxp-remote-android' into your project.

 ## Using the HPP SDK